 Address: 300 Stewart Ave, Las Vegas, NV 89101

-The Mob Museum, an official National Museum of Organized Crime and Law Enforcement, is a beautiful history museum that offers a unique discovery experience in downtown Las Vegas near Fremont Street.
+The Mob Museum, an official National Museum of Organized Crime and Law Enforcement, is a fascinating history museum that offers a discovery experience in downtown Las Vegas near Fremont Street.
 On March 1, 2017, The Mob Museum was recognized and awarded accreditation.

 Although mafia activities dissipated from Vegas in the 1980s, the museum presents a bold and authentic view of organized crime from retro Las Vegas to back alleys of American cities and across the world.
 This museum provides an enthralling gallery, rare items, and gripping stories that offer visitors an unprecedented, behind-the-scenes look at the events and characters of the ongoing war between the Mob and the law.

-See a show at Dolby Live (Park Theater)
+19. See a Show at Dolby Live

 Address: 3770 S Las Vegas Blvd, Las Vegas, NV 89109

-Address: 2000 S Las Vegas Blvd, Las Vegas, NV 89104
+Address: 3799 S Las Vegas Blvd, Las Vegas, NV 89109

 See Related: Best Travel Tips And Hacks From Our Readers

-Spend a day at the Gardens at the Springs Preserve
+21. Spend a Day at the Gardens at the Springs Preserve

 Address: 333 S Valley View Blvd, Las Vegas, NV 89107